t-mart/aqueue/README.md

         print('Another item is processing!')
 ```

-Note: as a rule of thumb, you should make a new item class whenever you notice a one-to-many
+As a rule of thumb, you should make a new item class whenever you notice a one-to-many relationship.
-relationship.
 For example, this _one_ page has _many_ images I want to download.

-Another note: `process` is async, but because this library uses
+Note: `process` is async, but because this library uses
 [Trio](https://trio.readthedocs.io/en/stable/index.html) under the hood, you may only use
 Trio-compatible primitives inside `process`.
 For example, use `trio.sleep`, not `asyncio.sleep`.
-TODO: consider [AnyIO](https://anyio.readthedocs.io/en/stable/) to avoid this problem.
+TODO: consider [AnyIO](https://anyio.readthedocs.io/en/stable/) to avoid this problem?

+Disclaimer: aqueue, or any asynchronous framework, is only going to be helpful if you're performing
+work is I/O-bound.

 ### Starting your Queue

-Then, start your queue with an initial item to kick things off.
+Then, start your queue with an initial item(s) to kick things off.

 ```python
 aqueue.run_queue(